PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

   ProxyJump tigressgateway.princeton.edu
 ```

-Once you have this set up, you can connect to a large cluster like Della directly from your local machine:
+Once you have this set up, you can connect to a large cluster like Della directly from your local machine without explicitly first connecting to `tigressgateway`:

 ```
 $ ssh della